InsightSoftwareConsortium/ITK-Wasm/BREAKING_CHANGES.md

 please see [the migration
 guide](doc/content/docs/itk_js_to_itk_wasm_migration_guide.md).

+## From 1.0.0-b.160 to 1.0.0-b.161

+- runPipeline and bindgen functions now accept the webWorker as an optional property on the last argument

 ## From 1.0.0-b.158 to 1.0.0-b.159

 - itkConfig.js as been replaced by run-time configuration via setPipelineWorkerUrl, setPipelinesBaseUrl